Air Force Global Strike Command: History

 In November 2008, the USAF announced plans to start a fourth B-52 squadron at Minot Air Force Base to support Air Force Global Strike Command.
 The USAF added that, "all the nuclear-capable bombers of what is now Eighth Air Force, and [command of all ICBMs] of what is now in Twentieth Air Force, will report to this single new command.".
 This action was accomplished on 3 September 2009, when the 69th Bomb Squadron reactivated at Minot Air Force Base.

 The command's 55-member preliminary team, commanded by Major General James Kowalski, began operations at Bolling Air Force Base on 12 January 2009.
 The team was charged with finding a location for the new headquarters, and for transitioning the assigned units into the new command.

 In April 2009, the preliminary team selected Barksdale Air Force Base as the headquarters for the new command.
 Donley stated that the factors which contributed to the selection of Barksdale over the other candidate bases were its connection to the 8th Air Force, a "slightly larger [air] operations center", and the base's hosting of the 11th Bomb Squadron, which trains B-52 aircrews and will be adding special emphasis on nuclear training.

-On 16 April 2009, United States Secretary of Defense Robert Gates announced that Air Force Lieutenant General Frank G. Klotz was nominated to be the first commander of the Global Strike Command.
-Prior to his assignment to AFGSC, Lt Gen Klotz was the Assistant Vice Chief of Staff and Director of the Air Force Staff.
+On 16 April 2009, United States Secretary of Defense Robert Gates announced that Air Force Lieutenant General Frank Klotz was nominated to be the first commander of the Global Strike Command.
+Prior to his assignment to AFGSC, Klotz was the Assistant Vice Chief of Staff and Director of the Air Force Staff.

 On 18 June, after an environmental assessment finding of "No Significant Impact", Barksdale Air Force Base was announced as the permanent location for AFGSC.
-On 7 August 2009, the command officially became active with Lt.
-Gen. Klotz assuming command of the organization.
+On 7 August 2009, the command officially became active with Klotz assuming command of the organization.
 The headquarters staff includes 900 people, and reached full operational capability by 30 September 2010.

 The Twentieth Air Force, the service's missile organization, came under the new command on 1 December 2009, and the Eighth Air Force, the bomber component, came under the command on 1 February 2010.